bowseruk/readme-generator-nodejs/README.md

-Markdown Preview
 # Bootcamp Challenge 11 - Readme Generator

 ![MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

 ## Description

-This project was created using node.js with the fs and inquirer modules to make a command-line tool that generates a HTML portfolio page generator.
-I also added a webpage using the same module to make a different method of creating the readme.
+This project was created using node.js with the fs and inquirer modules to make a command-line tool that generates a professional readme.

+I also added a webpage using the same custom module to make a different method of creating the readme.

 The project had the following requirements: